noahfraiture/gold/README.md

 - while loop
 - null safety. keyword 'may' instead of 'let' to accept null value.
 Yeah there's no type check currently so null safety without type is weird, but whatever it's cool

+## Known issue

+Function that return function don't exactly test the Function returned by function must have the same arguments in case multiple can be sent `len` function can take any type for the compiler, only the VM will catch an error ++x-- unknown behavior